adeharo9/cpp-dotenv/README.md

 ### Several dotenv files

 The situation of having several different dotenv files is no stranger one (`.env` for private configuration variables, `.pubenv` for public variables, etc.).
-Loading several files in addition to the default one and overwritting any variables that are redefined on the files can be done as follows:
+Loading several files and overwritting any variables that are redefined on the files can be done as follows:

 Assume the following `.env` file: